by Matthew Cole

 Note that stops always refer to exposure things.
 You would not say a 100mm lens is a "stop longer" than a 50mm because it was twice as long!
 You would say it was twice as long, or just that it's a 100mm.

 I've had a number of emails asking about this.
 When you stop down a lens, you are going to a larger number/smaller aperture and therefore less light.
 Going from f/8 to f/11 is stopping down.
-The opposite is opening up; going from f/11 to f/8 is moving towards the smaller number/larger aperture and therefore more light.
+Going the other way is called "opening up", such as changing from f/11 to f/8 which is moving towards the smaller number/larger aperture and therefore more light.

 Easy, just get yourself a wristband!
-You can get it either with just white numbers, or, for us old Nikon hands, with colored numbers like those Nikon used to use to indicate depth of field!
+You can get it either with just white numbers, or, for us old Nikon hands, with colored numbers like those Nikon used to use to match up with their depth of field marks on the lens barrel!

 Yep.
 Shutter speeds do the 1/15 1/30 1/60 1/125 thing referred to earlier.
 The f/stops we have referred to extensively in their f/2.8 f/4 f/5.6 etc. sequence.
 Film speeds do the same thing.
 The doubling goes like this in the common range of film speeds:

-Each step here is a doubling/halving of the film's sensitivity to light.
-Thus, an ISO 100 film requires twice as much light to be correctly exposed as an ISO 200 film but only half as much as an ISO 50 film.
+Each step here is a doubling/halving of the film or sensor's sensitivity to light.
+Thus, ISO 100 requires twice as much light to be correctly exposed as an ISO 200 but only half as much as ISO 50.
 You would say it was a stop slower than the 200, a stop faster than the 50.
-On digital cameras we get to change the ISO from shot to shot, and as you change this you'll see the half or third-stop increments go by as you choose.
+In film days, the ISO was for the whole roll of film; now on digital cameras we get to change the ISO from shot to shot, and as you change this you'll see the half or third-stop increments go by as you choose.

 There are third-stop intervals in ISOs as well.
 Here are the third stop increments of film speed with the full-stops in bold.